orientechnologies/orientdb-docs/Concurrency.md

 ## Concurrency on adding edges

 What happens when multiple clients add edges on the same vertex?
 OrientDB could throw the `OConcurrentModificationException` exception as well.
 Why?
 Because collection of edges are kept on vertices, so every time an edge is added or removed, both involved vertices are updated, and their versions incremented.
-To avoid this problem, you can use RIDBAG that are never embedded, so vertices will be never updated.
+To avoid this problem, you can use [RIDBAG Bonsai structure](RidBag.md) that are never embedded, so vertices will be never updated.

 Set this configuration value at run-time before OrientDB is used: